empirical-run/appwright/README.md

 },
 ```

-#### Run tests on Lambdatest
+#### Run tests on LambdaTest

-Appwright supports Lambdatest out of the box.
-To run tests on Lambdatest, configure
+Appwright supports LambdaTest out of the box.
+To run tests on LambdaTest, configure
 the provider in your config.

 ```ts